knuckleswtf/scribe-docs/laravel/50-hooks.md

 However, a useful in-between is **hooks**.
 Hooks are a way for you to run a task before or after Scribe does something.
 You can achieve some of that in other ways, but hooks provide a convenient point in the context of your app and allow you to harness the full power of Laravel.

-Scribe currently provides two hooks:
+Scribe currently provides three hooks:
 - `beforeResponseCall()` (from v3.11.0)
 - `afterGenerating()` (from v3.13.0)
+- `instantiateFormRequestUsing()` (from v3.24.0)

-To define a hook, you'll simply call these methods and pass in a callback where you do whatever.
+To define a hook, call these methods and pass in a callback where you do whatever.
 Typically, you'd do this in the `boot()` method of your `AppServiceProvider`.

 :::caution
 Always wrap these method calls in an `if (class_exists(\Knuckles\Scribe\Scribe::class))` statement.
 That way, you can push this code to production safely, even if Scribe is installed in dev only.